Do postpartum belly bands work to help you lose weight after birth? I put them to the test!

 So I figured it would be worth trying a belly band this time around to see if it made a difference.
 Keep reading for what I learned and my own real results.
 (No photoshopping here, so be kind!)

 Whether you call it a belly band, belly wrap, compression wrap, abdominal binder, belly binder, etc. — the concept is essentially the same.

-Belly bands work by gently wrapping around your midsection and compressing everything inward.
-They also provide support for your back and core as you heal.
+A postpartum belly band works by gently wrapping around your midsection and compressing everything inward.
+It also provides support for your back and core muscles as you heal.